 The purpose of this study was to examine the temporal relation between emergency housing or transitional housing use and child welfare involvement among school aged children.

-Issue 43: Who is Homeless in School?
+Minn-LInK Brief 43: Who is Homeless in School?
 Evaluating Overlap and Outcomes of Student Homelessness

 Minn-LInK Report Brief—Special Topic No. 43, Fall 2020